lars-erik/CanvasControls/README.md

 Base class for CanvasView and Shape.
 Standard observer pattern.
 (Uses listener instead of subscriber)

-### CanvasView

-Adapter for the canvas element.
-Contains shapes and controls "painting" and translation.

 ### Shape

 Base class for shapes and controls.
 Is called from canvasview or parent for painting.
 `Paint` receives the 2D canvas context translated to the shape's x and y coordinates, so the shape can draw itself from 0,0.

+### CompositeShape (new)

+Base class for shapes with child shapes.
+Contains all logic for transforming coordinates and pushing events to children.

+### CanvasView

+Adapter for the canvas element.
+Derives from compositeshape, but has some more logic for interacting with the canvas.

 ### DragView